chrishanzlik/ZPLForge/README.md

 - Diagonal Line

 ## Label builder
-Using the `LabelBuilder` is recommended, because all required properties on the labels (and its content) will be set.
+Using the `LabelBuilder` is recommended, because all required properties on the label (and its content) will be set.
 Additionally this brings some validation.

 ### Example
 This example is printed on a adhesive label with a total width of 60 mm on a ZD420